Gonzalo Castro: Bayer Leverkusen

 Born in Wuppertal to Spanish parents, he began his career with Post SV Wuppertal.
 Other clubs during his youth were Viktoria Rott and SV Bayer Wuppertal.
 In 1999, he moved to Bayer 04 Leverkusen.
 At 17, he played his first game for the Leverkusen senior team in the Bundesliga and in the Champions League.
 In his first year, he played the last 13 matches of the season.
 He played 21 times in the 2005–06 season as a substitute.
 From 2006, Castro moved from midfield to the back four of Leverkusen and played with solid performances in the starting eleven.
-For four years in a row he largely held his place.
+For four consecutive seasons he largely held his place.
 Only in the 2010–11 season, he saw his place on the right side of defence contested by Daniel Schwaab.
 Since the 2012–13 season, Castro has again played in midfield.

 Castro trained as a sports and fitness administrator at Bayer 04 Leverkusen.